Bougouni: History

+Bougouni was established as a quarantine area for surrounding villages, but gradually developed independently.
+The name means 'small house' in Bambara.

 Bougouni was the fourteenth commune created by the French colonial authorities of French Sudan.
 On July 10, 1894, Bougouni became the administrative center of the commune under its first administrator, Lieutenant Gouraud.
 Bougouni held an important set of colonial archives which were lost in a fire during the March 1991 uprising against President Moussa Traoré.